akki1306/statistics/README.md

     }

 where:
- - sum: double specifying total sum of transaction values in the last 60 seconds
+ - sum: total sum of tick values in the last 60 seconds
- - avg: double specifying average of all transaction values in the last 60 seconds
+ - avg: average of all tick values in the last 60 seconds
- - max: double specifying highest transaction value in the last 60 seconds
+ - max: highest tick value in the last 60 seconds
- - max: double specifying lowest transaction value in the last 60 seconds
+ - max: lowest tick value in the last 60 seconds
- - count: long specifying total number of transactions happened in the last 60 seconds
+ - count: specifying total number of tick happened in the last 60 seconds

 #### GET /statistics/{id}